-- Share concerns with the school early, before they become major problems. - Be involved in Section 504 meetings concerning your child. - Assist in developing appropriate accommodations for your child. - Encourage your child to cooperate with schools staff and do their best. - Collaborate with other agencies, such as vocational rehabilitation, when appropriate. - Use the school grievance procedure or mediation as options if a difference cannot be resolved with the school.
+- Share concerns with the school early, before they become major problems. - Be involved in Section 504 meetings concerning your child. - Assist in the development of appropriate accommodations for your child. - Encourage your child to cooperate with school staff and do their best. - Collaborate with other agencies, such as vocational rehabilitation, when appropriate. - Use the school grievance procedure or mediation as options if a difference cannot be resolved with the school.